Deeper Insights into the Robustness of ViTs towards Common Corruptions: Augmentation Strategies

-While ANT is an effective augmentation strategy, it produces a noisy image regardless of the visual content of input samples with ``one-size-fits-all'' parameters.
+While ANT is effective, it produces noise regardless of the visual content of input samples with ``one-size-fits-all'' parameters.
 Recently, there is a growing interest in dynamic networks in CNNs that generate sample-specific parameters conditioned on inputs~\cite{chen2020dynamic,yang2019condconv,zhang2020dynet}.
-This motivates us to explore dynamic techniques in adversarial augmentations for improved performance.
-In this section, we start by introducing input-dependent augmentation on top of dynamic networks.
-We instantiate conditional computation for augmentations from two different aspects: (1) Dynamically generating augmentation parameters for each input instance; (2) Dynamically choosing the augmentation type for each training sample.
-We demonstrate our methods in detail as below.
+This motivates us to explore dynamic techniques in ANT for improved performance on ViTs.
+We introduce input-dependent augmentation on top of dynamic networks, which instantiates conditional computation for augmentation by dynamically generating augmentation parameters for each input instance.